Eco-1/SwifCoIbm_Emp/README.md

     2. Install NetLogo:

-The model is designed in and needs to be run in [NetLogo 6.3.0](https://ccl.northwestern.edu/netlogo/) (functionality in different versions can not be guaranteed)
+The model is designed in and needs to be run in [NetLogo 6.3.0 or higher](https://ccl.northwestern.edu/netlogo/) (functionality in different versions can not be guaranteed)

     3. Running the model: